- Identify your build site and verify your financing options.

 The weeHouse was inspired by sustainable design principles such as building small and efficiently.
 We hope to offset the suburban trend towards overbuilding by instilling value in modern yet efficient living.
 By producing weeHouses in carefully chosen, environmentally concerned factories, we are able to greatly reduce construction waste compared to conventional construction procedures.
 As production of weeHouses increases, we hope to be able to include more low-VOC and green-certified materials into the process.
 Our architects can work with sustainable energy experts to customize your weeHouse with even greener materials and systems using active solar, geothermal, green roofs and other solutions to identify systems that are best for your situation.

 Alchemy is pleased to list some testimonials from clients on our web site, and we also will furnish names and contact information should you need to investigate our work further.
 Credit references and resumes are available upon request.
-Geoffrey Warner, AIA and Marcy Conrad Nutt, AIA are both licensed architects in the state of Minnesota.
+Geoffrey Warner, FAIA, Marcy Conrad Nutt, AIA, CPHD, LEED AP, and Eric Winter, AIA are licensed architects in the state of Minnesota.
 Alchemy bases contracts on those used by AIA (American Institute of Architects).
 Factories that produce the weeHouse work with third party agencies for home inspections.
 We recognize and support you in having your legal representation review things.
 Just ask for preliminary copies if needed.
 We are happy to provide more information for you to review at any time.

 Some things to consider include: